dg2/recommender_lab/README.md

 # Example recommender systems lab session
 Please follow the student version of the notebook, fill the gaps and have fun doing so.
-The very open exploratory questions atthe end are just some suggestions for further exploration of the dataset, feel free to follow your instincts and come up with any other interesting things to try.
+The very open exploratory questions at the end are just some suggestions for further exploration of the dataset, feel free to follow your instincts and come up with any other interesting things to try.

 The [solution](http://nbviewer.ipython.org/github/dg2/recommender_lab/blob/master/Recommender%20systems.ipynb) can be previewed on nbviewer